MSD’s response to the Ebola outbreak

 Along with international agencies and governments, MSD has played — and continues to play — a leadership role in responding to Ebola.

-Scientists from MSD, along with many external collaborators, remain at the forefront of the efforts to address this infectious disease.
-MSD has also provided cash donations to a number of organizations involved in Ebola relief and recovery efforts:
+Since 2014, MSD has provided cash donations to a number of organizations involved in Ebola relief and recovery efforts.

 Funding helped support the transport of medical supplies to the region.
 Donated MSD products were also included in these shipments.